Post job

 A program officer is an essential part of a foundation or charitable organization.
 It is up to program officers to supervise program progress and proposals, seek grants, manage projects, and oversee budgets.
 They generally guarantee that an organization's activities and programs are met with the vision and mission statements of that foundation.
 It is the program officer's responsibility to complete various tasks in completing the demands of this position.
 Moreover, their job includes developing their staff, implementation, and daily management of activities.

-As far as similarities go, this is where it ends because a program consultant responsibility requires skills such as "manufacturing industry," "c++," "hr," and "medicare."
+While similarities exist, there are also some differences between program consultants and program officer.
+For instance, program consultant responsibilities require skills such as "manufacturing industry," "c++," "hr," and "medicare."
 Whereas a program officer is skilled in "program management," "excellent interpersonal," "private sector," and "logistics."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 Program officers tend to reach similar levels of education than program consultants.
 In fact, program officers are 3.0% more likely to graduate with a Master's Degree and 1.2% more likely to have a Doctoral Degree.